Syllabus~210 Internet Programming I

 - Check grades frequently and email me if you think there is an error.

-In a college class, the expectation is students will average 2 hours outside of class for each hour spent in class.
-If you rely solely on attendance to learn the core competencies, you probably will not pass them.
+- In a college class, the expectation is students will average 2 hours outside of class for each hour spent in class.

-The average of your assignments and tests will determine your final grade using this scale:
+The average of your weighted test scores will determine your final grade using this scale:

-See the Weekly Outline in the Moodle classroom.
+See the Weekly Outline in the Moodle online classroom.